-The Advocate Coordinator is responsible for coordination of cases with Volunteer Advocates as well as program documentation for the CASA Case.
-The Advocate Coordinator works under the supervision of the Executive Director and with other Advocate Coordinators to keep documentation in all case files current, supervising Volunteer Advocates in the process and steps of managing CASA cases, communicates with all Advocates, and coordinates activities with Volunteer Advocates, such as management of case communication, visits with children and caregivers, documenting information from visits, attending team meetings with the Department of Children’s Services (DCS) and other providers.
-The Advocate Coordinator coordinates the training, in-service opportunities, and Advocate appreciation activities and events.
-National CASA Standards direct that a full-time Advocate Coordinator can supervise up to 30 CASA Volunteer Advocates.
+The Advocate Coordinator is responsible for coordination of cases with each Volunteer Advocate as well as program documentation for the Advocate’s Case.
+In addition, the Advocate Coordinator works under the supervision of the Executive Director and keeps documentation in case files current, works and communicates with Advocates on the processes and steps of managing cases and coordinates activities with Advocates, such as case management, visits with children and caregivers, documentation of information from visits and interviews with involved parties attending team meetings with DCS and other providers, training, in-service opportunities, and Advocate appreciation activities and events.
+National CASA Standards direct that a full-time volunteer advocate coordinator can supervise up to 30 volunteer advocates.

 Supervision of CASA Volunteer Advocates including Recruitment, Screening, & Training

-- Complete CASA Volunteer Advocate Pre-service Training online, immediately upon hire (if not already a trained CASA).
+- Complete CASA Volunteer Advocate Pre-service Training online and with existing staff, immediately upon hire (if not already a trained CASA).

-- Complete Training of Facilitators online through National CASA/GAL, upon hire, and through Tennessee CASA at next course offering in July 2021.
+- Complete Training of Facilitators online through National CASA, upon hire, and through Tennessee CASA at next course offering.

-- Participate/Lead ongoing CASA Volunteer Advocate recruitment via Social Media and other marketing avenues.
+- Participate in ongoing CASA Volunteer Advocate recruitment via social media and other marketing avenues.